FixedEffects/FixedEffectModels.jl/README.md

 reg(Sales ~ NDI |> pState + pYear, df)
 ```

-Similarly to the usual syntax, interactions with a continuous variable are specified with `&`
+Interactions with a continuous variable can be specified with `&`

 ```julia
 reg(Sales ~ NDI |> pState + pState&Year)